Kim Holleman

 Kim Holleman (born in Tampa, Florida) is NY-based, mid-career contemporary artist.
 Holleman was a Research Affiliate at MIT Media Lab with the Social Computing Group (2014–17), and a Visiting Scholar (2013–14).
 Kim Holleman is an interdisciplinary artist, using an approach which includes: Contemporary Art, Interior Architecture, Public Art, Installation, and Landscape Design.
 She attended The Cooper Union in New York City and Gerrit Rietveld Academie in Amsterdam, the Netherlands.
 She also spent time at Bet Za'lel Academy of Art in Jerusalem, Israel as an undergraduate exchange student.
 Holleman has been located in Bushwick, Brooklyn since 2000.
 Holleman continues to mount exhibitions and public art projects in New York and lectures, teaches, and works with multi-disciplinary teams.

 Biography

 Kim Holleman was born in Tampa, Florida and was raised in Palm Beach County.
-Holleman's maternal grandfather Neal Lozins was a rocket engineer who worked on solid rocket booster design for the first space shuttle missions with NASA and also worked for Lockheed Martin.
-Her paternal grandfather, Nathan Dale Holleman owned and operated a machining company, Dale Manufacturing, Inc. Dale Manufacturing, also located in Florida, fulfilled contracts for The United States Government, Pratt and Whitney, Boeing and NASA.
-Significant contracts included machining components of the landing gear on the Lunar Module as well as manufacturing the trigger switches for the Los Alamos Nuclear Tests.
 Both of her grandfathers worked for or on NASA projects at the onset of the Space Program.
 Holleman credits this as a major influence on her focus on science and society in her work, namely the confluence of nature, art, architecture and engineering.
 Holleman's work is, "inspired by the complexities of the design in nature and the environment".